rustsystems/rust-analyzer/README.md

 # rust-analyzer
 An Analyzer for Rust Codebases.
-Determine things like, what is the global Rust-Lang UNSAFE space, etc. What is the set of Rust Features employed (utilizing Rust-Features project) etc.
+Determine things like: what is the global Rust-Lang UNSAFE space, etc.
+   What is the set of Rust Features employed (utilizing Rust-Features project) etc.
+   What is the ratio of Rust CVE's per source metrics to that of other codebases?
+      - Can this claim really be substantiated?
+        Iff so, where are the vulns that do emerge coming from?
+Can those be prevented?
+        If not, maybe the rust body should adopt a kind of standard that a given lib must produce a queryable/publishly extractable label -
+        like a warning label - "not safe for your children's childhood data-sets"

    Design Concepts:

    1. Parse/Gen a semantic model of a Rust Static + Runtime representation (Static + Occurence-Count + Time Signatures)